escodebar/trainings/slides.md

   - The concept of Gitception is used throughtout the training
 * The second block introduces
   - Git's branching mechanism
-  - combining changes implemented in branches
+  - combining changes implemented in seperate branches into one branch
 * The last block treats in more detail:
   - how to create patches using Git
   - cleaning up the Git history before a feature is released